 Also, these clinical studies are meant to show that T cells taken from patients can be changed in the same way that T cells were changed in laboratory studies earlier.

-Who can join the studies?
+Who can join the study?

 Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

 Who is leading the trials?